Real Life Wedding Planning Pt. 4

 And the reason I advise this simple rule is because, as a clinical counselor, I’ve seen couples and people who find it very hard to receive love when they themselves are unloving.

 If you want to enjoy the fruits of your labor now, let the labor and any mental or emotional work you do today simply be the decision to love everyone in your world.
 Not only will others enjoy you and your wedding more this way, you and the Mr. will truly experience one of the happiest days of your life.

 Looking back, I wish we had made a more concerted effort to feel this way on our big day.
-There were moments we didn’t, but here are some more of the moments we did!
+In fact, there were moments we didn’t but here are some more of the moments we did!

 ¡Salud!
 To the happiest day of your life yet, may you both enjoy many blessings and be a blessing to many others from this day forward!
 Happy wedding!
 Happier marriage!